GermanBrainRot/Project-Galileo/README.md

 Now, after the measurement, Wigner's friend comes out of the lab and is asked by Wigner about the outcome of the experiment.
 Notice something here: *from Wigner's point of view*, if quantum mechanics is correct, the answer must at this point be described using a superposition between the different possible outcomes.
 It is only upon hearing (i.e. "measuring") the answer that Wigner's description can collapse to a single state.

-So, does this mean that Wigner's friend was in a superposition until that point?
+So, does this mean that Wigner's friend was in a superposition until that point as well?
 Well, let's find out!
 Wigner asks his friend: "what did it feel like to be in a superposition?"
 His friend looks confused, then replies: "What do you mean?
 I was not in a superposition!"

 And this leads Wigner to the "only" correct interpretation: consciousness collapses wave functions! -